Dataset Profile and Size:

 Our plan is to identify several common situations to act as baselines (8am on a Monday, End of Month Reporting, Sprint Planning, etc..) and then maybe work with select customers to share our framework so they can identify and test their own simulations.

-Imagine a typical company at 8AM in the morning.
+Imagine a typical company at 8AM.
 You will have groups of users sitting idle in the application while other users are performing their work.
 To test this, we would define those personas/workflows, how many are logged in and how often they are performing their actions.

 The second problem occurs when we want to report the results of the simulation.
 The above simulation touches dozens of REST Endpoints (used in different ways) with thousands of individual requests.
 How do you condense all that data into values that can be used to compare versions of Jama?